JonLatane/jonline/backend/README.md

     * You can also `make push_release_local` and test running the image from your local repo before pushing it to your cloud repo.

 #### Deploying your image
 Make sure to update `k8s/jonline.yaml` and the `Makefile` to point at your docker registry.
-As with the local build, you can simply `make create_be_deployment` to launch your forked Jonline.
+As with the local build, you can simply `make deploy_be_create` to launch your forked Jonline.